 Great coffee comes in many different forms.
-Although it’s easy enough to order from your local coffee shop, when you’re used to barista-quality coffee it can be a steep learning curve to move on to home-brew coffee.
+Although it’s easy enough to order a latte or americano from your local coffee shop, when you’re used to barista-quality coffee it can be a steep learning curve to move on to home-brew coffee.

 If you want to take a step up from the French press and start brewing espresso-like coffee at home, by far the cheapest and easiest method of doing this is to use a Moka pot.
 This coffee maker, designed in Italy by the engineer Alfonso Bialetti makes a truly rich and dark brew that can rival any espresso.

 As with most coffee makers, if you use a Moka pot wrong then you’ll be set for disappointment.
 To get the very best out of your brew here’s a complete guide to using your Moka pot.
 From the coffee you choose to the brew method, it’s all here to keep you on track!

 The Moka Pot (Stovetop Espresso Maker)